sor/myll/README.md

     - [partly] manual includes (OR just do the common includes!)

 - Don't forget high level ideas!
-    - SOA attribute
+    - SoA/AoS/AoSoA attribute
     - PIMPL attribute
     - Source file unification build
-    - Glue classes
+    - Glue classes (e.g. you include both; iostream and vector and **only then** get an stream.operator<<(vector).
+Neither iostream would force you to include vector, not vector would enforce iostream)
-    - Memorization as language feature
+    - Memoization as language feature
     - Static init of singletons, optimizing away the thread lock
     - *typename* instead of *var*
     - cost of moving, cost of comp, constexpr to switch algs, see "speed is in the minds of ppl"
     - less shadow language -> no preprocessor
-        - solve by having compile time descisions handled in the language itself
+        - solve by having compile time descisions handled in the language itself, via attribute sections
     - default arguments possible from callsite (like LINE and FILE)

 # Modules